leap-laboratories/leap_ie/README.md

 For example, if you have a model trained to diagnose cancer from biopsy slides, prototype generation can show you what the model has learned to look for - what it 'thinks' malignant cells look like.
 This means you can check to see if it's looking for the right stuff, and ensure that it hasn't learned any spurious correlations from its training data that would cause dangerous mistakes in deployment (e.g. looking for lab markings on the slides, rather than at cell morphology).

-## What is entanglement?
+### What is entanglement?

 During the prototype generation process we extract a lot of information from the model, including which other classes _share features_ with the class prototype that we're generating.
 Depending on your domain, some entanglement may be expected - for example, an animal classifier is likely to have significant entanglement between 'cat' and 'dog', because those classes share (at least) the 'fur' feature.
 However, entanglement - especially unexpected entanglement, that doesn't make sense in your domain - can also be a very good indicator of where your model is likely to make misclassifications in deployment.

-## What is feature isolation?
+### What is feature isolation?

 Feature isolation does what it says on the tin - it isolates which features in the input the model is using to make its prediction.

 We can apply feature isolation in two ways:
-- 1. 0n a prototype that we've generated, to isolate which features are shared between entangled classes, and so help explain how those classes are entangled; and
+- 1. On a prototype that we've generated, to isolate which features are shared between entangled classes, and so help explain how those classes are entangled; and
 - 2. On some input data, to explain individual predictions that your model makes, by isolating the features in the input that correspond to the predicted class (similar to saliency mapping).

 So, you can use it to both understand properties of your model as a whole, and to better understand the individual predictions it makes.